11 BEST WILD CAMPSITES IN OMAN

 It was the perfect evening for us.
 With a fantastic sunset in the offing the tent was up in record time.
 We sat for an hour or more watching the sun go down, barely a breath of wind to disturb us.
 That night the dark sky was patterned with stars, and the next morning gifted us with delicious pinks and yellows at sunrise.

-Our only caveat about this campsite is the weather.
+Our only caveat about this wild camp spot is the weather.
 It’s pretty exposed so if the winds are high it’s not advisable to camp here.
 There’s a decent campsite covering a large flat area below Jebel Al Harim (GPS 25.9665, 56.2065).
 We stayed here on our first night in these mountains.
 It’s not as spectacular but is more sheltered, so if the wind’s blowing this’ll be your best bet.

 Spectacular 360° views wild camping above Wadi Bih